zhiming99/rpc-frmwrk/Concept.md

 typical distributed RPC application contains a proxy and a server.
 The proxy side usually can be done with some system provided macros.
 And the developers can focus on the implementation of the features on the server side.
-It is recommended to use he sample codes in the [`test`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test) directory as a start-point of your RPC development.
+It is recommended to use the sample codes in the [`test`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test) directory as a start-point of your RPC development.